-Each November, the Arthur J. Holland Program on Ethics in Government Workshop is held at the New Jersey League of Municipalities collaborate on a panel discussion on ethics in government.
+Each November, the Eagleton Institute of Politics and the New Jersey League of Municipalities collaborate on a panel discussion on ethics in government.
 The session is part of the League’s annual convention in Atlantic City.
 Approximately 250-300 local officials attend this late-afternoon session each year.
 See the full list of Holland Workshops:

 The 2018 Arthur J. Holland session focused on “Gray Areas in Local Ethics & How to Navigate Them.”
 Municipal officials from across the state attended the session, which was led by Reed Gusciora, Mayor of Trenton.
 The audience also heard from Paul Fishman, former U.S. Attorney for the District of New Jersey, Susan Jacobucci, administrator of Paulsboro Borough and former Director of the NJ Division of Local Government Services.
 Gusciora and Jacobucci drew upon their extensive public service experience to discuss the challenges of understanding local government ethics laws and how elected officials can confidently navigate the gray areas of those laws.